 More bigger is more better!
 No one ever complained that their motor was too big until they tried to lift it.

 Bigger is better is not true with e-bike motors.
-You need a big enough motor but having a bigger motor where you never use it to full capacity is just extra weight.
-Mid-drive e-bike motors can be smaller and have the same performance as hub-drive e-bike motors so the answer isn’t as easy to get as you might think.
-One advantage that a large motor has is that it is not going to build up heat as fast as a smaller motor that you are running at full throttle.
-A large motor used at minimum torque will outlive a small motor that is used at maximum torque.
+You need a motor that is big enough, but having a bigger one that you never use to full capacity is just extra weight.
+Mid-drive e-bike motors can be smaller and have the same performance as hub-drive e-bike motors, so the answer isn’t as easy to get as you might think.
+One advantage of a large motor is that it will not build up heat as fast as a smaller motor that you are running at full throttle.
+A large motor with minimum torque will outlive a small motor with maximum torque.

-Battery size and motor size have a large effect on the price of the bike.
-Bigger and more capable will drive the price of the bike up.
+Battery size and motor size have a significant effect on the price of the bike.
+Bigger and more capable will drive the cost of the bike up.

-Maximum size should be big enough to help you climb the steepest terrain you encounter.
-On a hub-drive motor 1000 watts might not be large enough to climb the steepest hill.
-For hill climbing you should instead look at high torque (100 – 180 Newton meters is a good range) mid-drive motors geared for climbing.
+The maximum size should be big enough to help you climb the steepest terrain.
+On a hub-drive motor, 1000 watts might not be large enough to climb the steepest hill.
+For hill climbing, you should instead look at high-torque (100 – 180 Newton meters is a good range) mid-drive motors geared for climbing.
 Mid-drive motors with proper gearing and 120 nm of torque climb very well.

 Rear-hub or Mid-drive motors